 How to Perfect Each Type of Snatch You'll Do In CrossFit

 Athletes clobbering across the floor on their hands, cranking out one-legged pistol squats, and gracefully flinging their bodies over pull-up bars.
-There's no shortage of folks doing badass exercises in a CrossFit box.
+There's no shortage of folks doing badass exercises in a CrossFit box at any given time.
 But perhaps the most epic of them all is the snatch.

 The snatch—which can be done with a barbell, dumbbell, or kettlebell—involves flinging weight from the ground all the way overhead in one fluid motion.

-Arguably the most technical movement in CrossFit, the snatch requires a little finesse to pull off.
-But you shouldn't let that deter you from incorporating this sick-looking movement into your exercise regime, says physical therapist Grayson Wickham, D.P.T., C.S.C.S., founder of Movement Vault.
+Arguably the most technical movement in CrossFit, the snatch requires a little finesse to pull (pun absolutely intended!) off.
+But physical therapist Grayson Wickham, D.P.T., C.S.C.S., founder of Movement Vault, says you shouldn't let that deter you from incorporating this sick-looking, super-Instagrammable movement into your exercise regime.

-"Anyone who's willing to put in the work to learn the snatch can reap the mobility and strength benefits of the moment," says Wickham.
-So while the snatch is one of the main lifts used in the sport of Olympic weightlifting and CrossFit, "you don't have to be a CrossFit Games athlete, CrossFitter, or Olympic lifter to do it," he says.
+"Anyone who is willing to put in the work to learn the snatch can reap the mobility and strength benefits of the moment," he says.
+So while the snatch is one of the main lifts used in the sport of Olympic weightlifting and CrossFit, he says, "you don't have to be a CrossFit Games athlete, CrossFitter, or Olympic lifter to do it."

 Want to learn?
 Scroll down for your snatch crib sheet.
-Below, you'll learn the benefits of the snatch exercise—plus how to do every snatch CrossFit variations you see in all those WODs.
+Below, you'll learn the benefits of the exercise—plus how to do do every snatch variation featured in CrossFit WODs.

 Benefits of the Snatch

-The snatch is very unlike exercises such as the hamstring curl and bicep curl, which only work one muscle group at a time.
+The snatch is basically the exact opposite of movements like the hamstring curl and bicep curl, which only work one muscle group at a time.
 "The snatch is a complex and dynamic movement that engages almost every muscle group in the body," says USA weightlifter, kettlebell coach, and personal trainer Rebecca Rouse.
 Yep, tossing a weight from the ground up over your head engages your hamstrings, quads, glutes, calves, traps, shoulders, triceps, forearms, biceps, and entire core.

-"The movement requires a ton of stability, which means your core has to go into overdrive to keep you balanced and controlled as you move the weight," says Wickham.
-Beyond just sculpting six-pack abs, a strong core is essential for good posture, balance, and to help you lift, throw, kick, punt, and punch far and powerfully.
+And the snatch doesn't just work your midline muscles a teensy weensy bit—it works them A LOT, says Wickham.
+"The movement requires a ton of stability, which means your core has to go into overdrive to keep you balanced and controlled as you move the weight."
+Beyond just sculpting six-pack abs, a strong core is essential for good posture, balance as you get older, and helping you lift, throw, kick, punt, and punch far and powerfully.

-Rouse adds that because the snatch can build muscle mass just like other resistance exercises, regularly incorporating the movement into your routine can actually speed up your metabolism.
+Rouse adds: Because the snatch can build muscle mass just like other resistance exercises, regularly incorporating the movement into your routine can actually speed up your metabolism.
 And a faster metabolism?
 That means more calories burned in and out of the gym.

-"The snatch can also help build power, explosiveness, speed, body awareness, and coordination," she says.
+"The snatch can also help build power, explosiveness, speed, body awareness, and coordination," says Rouse.
 You've heard of plyometric exercises, right?
 Welp, this move is one of the best.
-"Just think about how powerful your legs have to be and how quickly you have to move to get a heavy barbell overhead," explains Wickham.
+As Wickham says, "Just think about how powerful your legs have to be and how quickly you have to move to get a heavy barbell overhead."

-While Wickham says the snatch requires some mobility as a prerequisite, practicing the snatch (even with a PVC pipe or broomstick) can boost mobility in your ankles, thoracic spine, shoulders, and hips.
-"You have to take your muscle through its end ranges of motion (or, as far as the joint is capable of going) with a barbell snatch, which is good for improving mobility," he says.
-(Related: Why You Should Care About Thoracic Spine Mobility)
+While the snatch requires some mobility as a prerequisite, according to Wickham, practicing the snatch (even with a PVC pipe or broomstick) can boost mobility in your ankles, thoracic spine, shoulders, and hips.
+"You have to take your muscle through its end ranges of motion (or, as far as the joint is capable of going) with a barbell snatch which is good for improving mobility," he says.
+(Related: Why You Should Care About Thoracic Spine Mobility).